 Faculty and deans are responsible for ensuring that each course complies with the College’s credit hour standards as set forth in this policy.
 Assignment of credit hours for courses are determined within the program based on faculty expertise and course learning objectives.
 Courses are evaluated for adherence to the federal and state credit hour regulations during routine program evaluations.
 Documentation of compliance includes course syllabi and class schedules.
 Syllabi include information outlining the expected amount of work the course requires for the designated number of credit hours.

 The deans at UACCM shall comply with this policy in their review and approval of all new courses and for certifying that the expected student learning outcomes for the course meets the credit hour definition.
 The determination of credit hours is made when a new course or a revision to an existing course is proposed.
-The submitted syllabus is examined for the instructional format and contact time as well as for assignments and evaluation mechanisms by the deans and the Vice Chancellor for Academic Services.
+The submitted syllabus is examined for the instructional format and contact time as well as for assignments and evaluation mechanisms by the deans and the Vice Chancellor for Academics.